AtomicTessellator/fhi-vibes/docs/Tutorial/1_geometry_optimization.md

     restart:                       bfgs.restart
     ```

 The settings file template you just generated contains all the necessary settings to set up and run a geometry optimization with `FHI-vibes` using `FHI-aims` as the force/stress calculator (or Lennard-Jones if you're working with Argon).
+The keywords are explained in the [documentation](../Documentation/relaxation.md).

 ## Run calculation
 You can start the calculation with `vibes run relaxation`.
 We suggest pipe the output, e.g., like this: